Western-OC2-Lab/Similarity-Based-Predictive-Maintenance-Framework-for-Rotating-Machinery/README.md

 <p>
 <img src="https://github.com/Western-OC2-Lab/Similarity-Based-Predictive-Maintenance-Framework-for-Rotating-Machinery/blob/main/STFT.png"/>
 </p>

-The Performance of the proposed method is evaluated on [the Case Western Reserve University bearing dataset](https://engineering.case.edu/bearingdatacenter).
+ The Performance of the proposed method is evaluated on [the Case Western Reserve University (CWRU) bearing dataset](https://engineering.case.edu/bearingdatacenter).
 The framework is implemented in Python and Jupyter notebook provided.
 A function for processing .mat vibration files and creating the dataset is included in the notebook as well.<br>

 ## Contact Information